Anharmonicity and Coulomb pseudopotential effects on superconductivity in YH$_6$ and YH$_9$: Superconductivity of YH and YH

 The results of PIMD simulations are shown in Fig.~\ref{fig:PIMD}.
 Figures~\ref{fig:PIMD}(a) and \ref{fig:PIMD}(c) illustrate the trajectories of hydrogen and yttrium ions in YH$_6$ and YH$_9$, respectively.
 Their radial distribution functions (RDFs) are shown in Figs.~\ref{fig:PIMD}(b) and \ref{fig:PIMD}(d).
 It can be seen that both hydrogen and yttrium ions vibrate near their equilibrium positions without diffusion, and their RDFs exhibit sharp peaks.
 This indicates that both YH$_6$ and YH$_9$ are solid at the simulated temperature.
 On the other hand, hydrogen ions exhibit relatively large vibration amplitudes and a broadened H-H distribution, which suggests potential strong anharmonicity.

 The EPC parameters of YH$_6$ and YH$_9$ are shown in Fig.~\ref{fig:lambda}.
 For YH$_6$, the SPIA results exhibit a significant suppression of $\lambda(0)$, $\lambda(1)$ and $\lambda(2)$ compared to the DFPT results.
-The values of these parameters, the behavior of $\bar{\omega}_2(m)=2\pi/\hbar\beta\sqrt{m^2\lambda(m)/\lambda(0)}$ and its asymptotic value (i.e., the average phonon frequency $\bar{\omega}_2$) are close to the results of SSCHA, which is shown in Fig.~\ref{fig:lambda}(a) and Table~\ref{tab:Tc}.
+The values of these parameters, the behavior of $\bar{\nu}_2(m)=2\pi/\hbar\beta\sqrt{m^2\lambda(m)/\lambda(0)}$ and its asymptotic value (i.e., the average phonon frequency $\bar{\nu}_2$) are close to the results of SSCHA, which is shown in Fig.~\ref{fig:lambda}(a) and Table~\ref{tab:Tc}.

 For YH$_9$, the SPIA results exhibit a strong suppression of $\lambda(0)$, a slight suppression of $\lambda(1)$ and an enhancement of $\lambda(m)\ (m\geq2)$ compared to the DFPT results.
-This leads to a notable enhancement of $\bar{\omega}_2(m)$ values and thus the average phonon frequency $\bar{\omega}_2$, as shown in Fig.~\ref{fig:lambda}(b) and Table~\ref{tab:Tc}.
+This leads to a notable enhancement of $\bar{\nu}_2(m)$ values and thus the average phonon frequency $\bar{\nu}_2$, as shown in Fig.~\ref{fig:lambda}(b) and Table~\ref{tab:Tc}.
 While the suppressed $\lambda(1)$ would lower $T_c$, its effect is compensated by the enhancement of $\lambda(m)\ (m\geq2)$.
-This could explain why DFPT still yields a decent $T_c$ despite the sizable anharmonic corrections.
+This could explain why DFPT still yields a decent prediction of $T_c$ despite the sizable anharmonic corrections.

-Setting $\mu^* = 0.11$~\cite{YH_the2}, we calculate $T_c$ as 209 K for YH$_6$ and 238 K for YH$_9$.
+Setting $\mu^* = 0.11$, as determined from $GW$ methods~\cite{YH_the2,mustar_GW}, and $\nu_{\mathrm{ph}}=2518$~K~\cite{mustar_GW}, we find $T_c$ to be 212~K for YH$_6$ and 240~K for YH$_9$.
 Table~\ref{tab:Tc} lists the results obtained using different methods.
 Figure~\ref{fig:Tc} summarizes observed or predicted $T_c$ values from various experiments and calculations.
 It can be seen that our SPIA predictions agree well with the experimentally observed $T_c$ values.